 The postdoc selected to join our laboratory will work to develop and continue projects in the lab that are at the interface of clinical research and basic biomedical science.
 The selected postdoc will work closely with the clinical team to evaluate the safety and efficacy of new therapeutic modalities for treatment of bone marrow failure and leukemia in Fanconi anemia patients.
 Additionally, the selected postdoc will work to elucidate underlying mechanisms that drive bone marrow failure and leukemia development in Fanconi anemia using human patient samples and mouse models.

 Potential specific project aims include:

-2. Increasing our understanding of leukemia composition and evolution in order to identify new targets and treatment strategies
+- Increasing our understanding of clonal hematopoiesis, bone marrow failure and leukemia development in Fanconi anemia in order to potentially identify novel targets and develop new treatment strategies

-The scope of our research employs a wide range for techniques including tissue culture, in vivo mouse disease models, humanized-mouse models, bone marrow transplantation, high-through put sequencing, flow cytometry, molecular cloning, RNASeq/single cell transcriptome analysis, proteomics, confocal microscopy and lentiviral transduction.
+- The scope of our research employs a wide range for techniques including human clinical sample processing, flow cytometry, RNASeq/single cell transcriptome analysis, high-through put sequencing, DNA damage analysis, in vivo mouse disease models, humanized-mouse models, bone marrow transplantation, molecular cloning, tissue culture, proteomics, confocal microscopy and lentiviral transduction.

 Postdoctoral fellow candidates must have a PhD, MD or MD/PhD.
-Candidates must have gained knowledge in hematopoiesis and cancer research, and be interested in bone marrow transplantation.
+Candidates must have gained knowledge in hematopoiesis and/or cancer research, and be interested in bone marrow transplantation.
+Further, a prior background in DNA repair and/or Fanconi anemia would be a significant plus.
 In order to be considered, candidates should have:

 · demonstrated the ability to work independently